The Basics

 (see press release in Appendix 6)

-Interpreting pictures: Sometimes, you may need to summarise in words the meaning of a picture.
+Sometimes you may need to summarise in words the meaning of a picture.

 General reading can improve your understanding of the tones and styles of common text types.